 The diversity of enterprise mixes for individual holdings with grouse butts present does, however, mean that even though the areas of other land cover/uses is small in aggregate, there are businesses in which the rough grazing with grouse butts makes up a relatively smaller percentage of the area of the holding (even if the area of rough grazing is in some cases still large).
 This is illustrated in the chart in Figure 8.
 In this chart each holding is represented by a single circle with the area of the circle representing the size of the holding (the largest is >20,000 ha).
-The two axes of the chart present the area of rough grazing in each holding area (as a percentage on the y-axis).
-By presenting the rough grazing data in this way it is possible to judge both the extent of rough grazing and the relative importance of rough grazing as a land cover/use (even if only in real terms).
+The two axes of the chart present the area of rough grazing in each holding in two ways.
+First in absolute terms with the area in hectares (x-axis) and second as the share of the holding area (as a percentage on the y-axis).
+By presenting the rough grazing as a land cover/use (even if only in real terms).
 The percentage of rough grazing is a kind of intensity measure, and pairing of extent and intensity measures are used repeatedly in this analysis to illustrate the diversity of circumstances in which driven grouse moor management occurs.